 - Try meditation or yoga

 - Try art therapy to calm your mind

-These days, we’ve got journals that ask one question every day (like ‘what are you most grateful for’ or ‘what do you want to tell your parents’).
+These days, we’ve got journals that ask one question every day (like ‘What are you most grateful for?’
+Or ‘What do you want to tell your parents?’).
 These questions give you a lot of food for thought and make you more self-aware.
-They will lead you to answer a very crucial question – why am I obsessed with someone I barely know?
+They will lead you to answer a crucial question – “Why am I obsessed with someone I barely know?”
 As Socrates wisely said, “Know thyself.”

-How can you stop being obsessed with someone you love when you can’t help but think of them all the time?
-That’s the thing about obsession, it leads you down the rabbit hole of recurring, intrusive thoughts.
+How can you stop being obsessed with someone you love when you can’t stop thinking about them all the time?
+That’s the thing about obsession; it leads you down the rabbit hole of recurring, intrusive thoughts.
 And escaping from them is the first thing you should do.
 Grounding techniques help you be present in the moment, in the here and now.
 These are a few you can try: